rescrv/blue/lsmtk/README.md

 -----

 - This library is under-tested and will see active development in the future.
-- Compaction is single-threaded and CPU bound.
-This is not a problem right now because the ingestion algorithm is efficient.
 - Tricks used in LevelDB (grandfather overlap) and PebblesDB (guard pages) are not used.
 These are 100% compatible and would only improve the compaction algorithm's performance.
 - There is no back pressure against excessive ingest.
-- There is no gathering of adjacent SSTs from the apex of the triangle.
-This would only improve write amplification.
 - There's a concurrency bug that shows up around the point of 40GiB where compaction will stall.
 This is just at the prototype phase and I've run out of funds to continue developing it.